 A third (35%) of charities would still prefer to pay a platform fee

-CharityCheckout’s client survey showed that although the majority of charities would opt for a 0% platform fee (with donors being asked to leave a voluntary contribution), 35% prefer the standard 5% fee model.
+CharityCheckout’s client survey showed that although the majority of charities would opt for a 0% platform fee (with donors being asked to leave a voluntary tip), 35% prefer the standard 5% fee model.
 CharityCheckout’s charity-branded technology is customised to each charity’s preferences, and now allows the charity to choose their preferred fee model.
 As with other fundraising platforms, payment processing fees still apply.

 Commenting further, Chester explains:

 “Our mission is to empower charities with relationship-driven technology bringing them closer to their supporters.
 We recognise that it’s not a case of one-size-fits-all for charities who need to engage with their supporters on their own terms.
 That is why we have decided to offer clients a choice of fee models.
-We recognise that while the voluntary contribution model is the preferred approach for the sector, it’s not the first choice for every charity.”
+We recognise that while the tipping model is the preferred approach for the sector, it’s not the first choice for every charity.”